University of Cincinnati Health: Pharmacy

+Cincinnati College of Pharmacy was established as the first pharmacy college west of the Alleghenies in 1850.
+It operated independently until 1954, then integrated into the University of Cincinnati in 1954.
 In 1967, the College of Pharmacy became a unit of the University of Cincinnati Academic Health Center.
-In 2000 a fourth College, the College of Allied Health Sciences joined the University of Cincinnati Medical Center.

-On June 6, 2007, the University of Cincinnati (UC) College of Pharmacy changed its name to the James L. Winkle College of Pharmacy.
-The college is only the second in UC's history to be named.
+On June 6, 2007, the College of Pharmacy changed its name to the James L. Winkle College of Pharmacy, for alumnus Jim Winkle.
+The college is only the second in UC's history to be named to honor a supporter.